Kra1n564/neutrino-api-demo/README.md

+## Who is this for?

+You want to use DeepSeek models, which are much cheaper than OpenAI.
+But:
+- You don't have a Chinese phone number to register on DeepSeek's platform
+- You don't use Alipay or WeChat to pay
+- You want to pay in USD with a credit card
+- You just want an OpenAI-compatible endpoint that works

+→ This demo shows how to use Neutrino API as a drop-in replacement.
 # Neutrino API Demo

 Example code for Neutrino API — a $5 OpenAI-compatible API with 5 million tokens.
 Same format, half the cost.